Wildlife Rehabilitation Permits & Licenses

 Hadley, MA 01035-0779

-Handling endangered animals, such as eagles or peregrine falcons, requires special permits and such permits are strictly enforced by DNR and USFWS.
+Handling endangered animals, such as eagles or peregrine falcons, requires special permits which are strictly enforced by DNR (Dept. of Natural Resources) and USFWS (U.S. Fish and Wildlife Service).

 The State of Maryland does not allow wildlife rehabilitators to keep any wildlife on a permanent basis.